AP source: Trump ally appears before Mar-a-Lago grand jury

 Justice Department policy empowers prosecutors to seek a court order to compel testimony from a witness by granting immunity when that witness invokes their right against self-incrimination.
 Among the factors to be weighed in that decision, according to Justice Department policy, is the value of the person’s expected testimony to the investigation or potential prosecution.

-Separately, FBI agents interviewed a former deputy White House counsel in the Trump administration in May and June about Trump’s handling of classified information as president, a person familiar with the matter told AP on Friday.
+Separately, FBI agents in May and June interviewed a former White House lawyer in the Trump administration about Trump’s handling of classified information as president, a person familiar with the matter told AP on Friday.

 The Post earlier reported details of Eisenberg’s interviews.